Let’s look at the key reasons that are pushing ACCO Brands Corporation (ACCO) to new highs - News Daemon

 Technical Analysis of ACCO Brands Corporation (ACCO)

-Compared to the last year’s volume of 0.63 million, its volume of 0.54 million showed lagged in the last five days.
-As of the previous 9 days, the stock’s Stochastic %D was 46.05%.
-Additionally, its Average True Range was 0.22.
+Looking closely at ACCO Brands Corporation (NYSE: ACCO), its last 5-days average volume was 0.51 million, which is a drop from its year-to-date volume of 0.63 million.
+As of the previous 9 days, the stock’s Stochastic %D was 80.57%.
+Additionally, its Average True Range was 0.20.

-At the time of writing, stock’s 50-day Moving Average is $5.01, while its 200-day Moving Average is $6.74.
-Nevertheless, the first resistance level for the watch stands at $5.50 in the near term.
-At $5.56, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $5.64.
-If the price goes on to break the first support level at $5.37, it is likely to go to the next support level at $5.29.
-Now, if the price goes above the second support level, the third support stands at $5.23.
+At the time of writing, stock’s 50-day Moving Average is $5.01, while its 200-day Moving Average is $6.69.
+However, in the short run, ACCO Brands Corporation’s stock first resistance to watch stands at $5.67.
+Second resistance stands at $5.73.
+The third major resistance level sits at $5.84.
+If the price goes on to break the first support level at $5.50, it is likely to go to the next support level at $5.39.
+Now, if the price goes above the second support level, the third support stands at $5.33.

 ACCO Brands Corporation (NYSE: ACCO) Key Stats